Lebanon–Syria relations: 2005 Hariri assassination and aftermath

 The 2005 assassination of Rafic Hariri and 21 others led to suspicions that the Syrian government played a role with his death because of Hariri's opposition to Syrian intervention in Lebanese politics.
 As Prime Minister of Lebanon, Hariri pursued reconstruction of Lebanon following the aftermath of the Lebanese Civil War.
 In 1998 he resigned but returned in 2000, expanding the tourism industry.
 His reconstruction efforts gained international praise for rebuilding Beirut and the country.
 However, he also gained his critics for government corruption and increasing the country's debt.
 In 2004, his resignation was attributed to his protest of Syrian intervention in Lebanese politics.
 At any rate, in 2005, his assassination led to mass protests for Syrian withdrawal of troops from Lebanon.
-The Syrian government denied any involvement of Syrian leaders in Hariri's death but scheduled final withdrawal by April 30, 2005.
+The Syrian government denied any involvement of Syrian leaders in Hariri's death but scheduled final withdrawal by 30 April 2005.

 In 2007, the United Nations Security Council formally established the Special Tribunal for Lebanon to investigate the deaths of Hariri and 21 others.
 At first, the tribunal incriminated several Syrian security officials.
 However, investigations later pointed to Hezbollah members.
 Like the Syrian government, Hezbollah denies any involvement in the deaths of Hariri and others.
 There are concerns that revealing the truth of who assassinated Hariri might lead to regional instability.

 Tensions between Lebanon and Syria were reflected even in pop culture; when Lebanese singer Fairuz sang in Syria's capital Damascus, several Lebanese politicians and citizens criticized her decision.
 Fairuz responded that Damascus was a cultural center that "will remain a role model of art, culture and authenticity for the coming generations".

 Establishment of diplomatic relations

-On 13 August 2008, at a meeting in Paris during the first Summit of the Union for the Mediterranean, Syrian President Bashar Assad and Lebanese President Michel Sleiman agreed to establish diplomatic relations between their countries at ambassadorial level.
+On 13 August 2008, at a meeting in Paris during the first Summit of the Union for the Mediterranean, Syrian President Bashar al-Assad and Lebanese President Michel Sleiman agreed to establish diplomatic relations between their countries at ambassadorial level.
 In December 2008, the Syrian Embassy was opened in Beirut.
 In March 2009, Lebanon opened its embassy in Damascus.
-On 19 December 2009, Lebanese Prime Minister Saad Al-Hariri visited Syria, and stayed in Damascus for 3 days of meetings with President Bashar Al-Assad.
+On 19 December 2009, Lebanese Prime Minister Saad Al-Hariri visited Syria, and stayed in Damascus for 3 days of meetings with President Bashar al-Assad.